akuzyakina/AzureFrontDoorWhatTheHack/README.md

 ## Learning Objectives
+In this hack you will solve common challenges for companies migrating to the cloud.

+Migrating to the cloud.
+Containerizing an application.
+Serverless-izing your application.
+DevOps-ing your application.

-In this hack you will be solving the common problem that websites have with the Front Door services from Azure:
+In this hack you will be solving the common challenges for customers migrating their websites/webapps to the cloud:

-1. Fork the source code
+- Getting source code ready
-2. Provision an Azure App Service and deploy the website
-3. Provision an Azure Front Door
-4. WORK IN PROGRESS Implement caching / Provision a Static Web site with an Azure Storage Account
-5. Configure simple/complex routing rules
+- Provisioning hosting option and deploying the app
+- Optimizing performance
+- Configuring firewall to secure the website

 ## Challenges
 1. [Fork the code](Student/Challenge01.md)